nais/hahaha/README.md

     nais.io/naisjob: "true"
 ```

-This will make it so that HAHAHA will take over duties from Ginuudan.
+This will make it so that HAHAHA will take over cleaning duties from Ginuudan.

 ## Small technical differences between HAHAHA and Ginuudan